qalid7/compath/README.md

 # H&E-based single-cell identification pipeline
-Deep learning pipeline repository for our paper "xxxx" published in xxx.
+Deep learning pipeline repository for our paper "xxxxxxxxxxxxxxxx" published in xxxxxxxxxxxxxxxxxxxxx.
 The pipeline accepts a standard H&E (e.g. ndpi format) and outputs  The SCCNN method was first published in doi.org/10.1109/TMI.2016.2525803 but re-implemented in Python-TensorFlow here.
 Tissue segmentation is based on MicroNet: doi.org/10.1016/j.media.2018.12.003.

 ## Citation
 If you use this pipeline or some of its steps, please cite:
-* AbdulJabbar, K. et al 2020
+* xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

 ## Highlights
 <p align="center">